John Roest

 • can be fine‑tuned with custom training data

-Although this implementation uses a pre‑trained model, the structure allows you to seamlessly swap in a custom drone‑specific model later on.
+This implementation uses a pre‑trained model, but the structure allows swapping in a custom drone‑specific model without any other changes.

 1. Loading and configuring the YOLO model